Did you know that 77% of people experience physical symptoms such as fatigue/headache because of stress?1

 Many anticipatory experiences cause short-term stress; getting ready for a job interview, a date, or waiting for results.
 In addition to that, there are various life events that can cause long-term, or chronic, stress.

-We’re going to share with you what stress is, what causes stress, our body’s response to it, and how to combat it.
+We’re going to share with you what stress is, what causes stress, our body’s response to it, and how to master stress management.

 What Is Stress?